prettier/prettier/docs/cli.md

 ## `--require-pragma`

-Require a special comment, called a pragma, to be present in the file's first docblock comment in order for Prettier to format it.
+Require a special comment, called a pragma, to be present in the file’s first docblock comment in order for Prettier to format it.

 ```js
 /**